boscoh/pdbstruct/README.md

   # pdbstruct

-`pdbstruct` provides a set of tools for fast protein analysis in python.
-Current tools:
+`pdbstruct` provides a set of tools for fast protein analysis in python:

 1. `pdbstruct hollow` - generates hollow atoms to facilitate hi-res display of voids, pockets and channels.
 2. `pdbstruct volume` - volume calculator and generator of fake atoms that fill the space.
-3. `pdstruct asa` - ASA calculator and saves a PDB/CIF file with ASA in the bfactor column.
+3. `pdstruct asa` - ASA calculator and saves atomic ASA to the bfactor column.

-This was formerly known as [Hollow](https://github.com/boscoh/hollow) but significant improvements resulted in a more general package, which is capable of forming a foundation for efficient protein analysis:
+This was formerly known as [Hollow](https://github.com/boscoh/hollow) but significant improvements resulted in a more general package for efficient protein analysis:

 - modern python3 packaging
 - mmCIF parsers and writers